fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `email_id` (String) Field usage depends on `service` value:
 	- Service `ordway`: Your Ordway user email ID.
 - `empty_header` (Boolean) Field usage depends on `service` value:
+	- Service `aws_cost_report`: Optional.
+If your CSV generating software doesn't provide header line for the documents, Fivetran can generate the generic column names and sync data rows with them.
 	- Service `azure_blob_storage`: Optional.
 If your CSV generating software doesn't provide header line for the documents, Fivetran can generate the generic column names and sync data rows with them.
 	- Service `box`: Optional.
 If your CSV generating software doesn't provide header line for the documents, Fivetran can generate the generic column names and sync data rows with them.
 	- Service `dropbox`: Optional.
 If your CSV generating software doesn't provide header line for the documents, Fivetran can generate the generic column names and sync data rows with them.